Le1ec0/Backend-GradeHoraria/Documentation.md

 The Response class is a simple class that represents a response, with properties for the response's status and message.

-The UserRoles class is a static class that contains constants for various user roles, such as "AdminMaster", "Admin", "Coordenador", "Professor", and "Usuario".
+The UserRoles class is a static class that contains constants for various user roles, such as "Admin", "Coordenador", "Professor", and "Usuario".
 These constants are probably used to assign roles to users in the application.

 # Repositories
 The GradeRepository class is an implementation of the IGradeRepository interface.
 It uses the ApplicationDbContext class to interact with a database using Entity Framework Core, an ORM (Object-Relational Mapping) framework for .NET.